 Six-year-old Samnang is funny, outgoing and loves to play.
 However when she began school a couple of years ago, the other children teased her because she was born with one arm and one leg.

 Due to the stigma she experienced at school, Samnang stopped attending.
 She was left in the care of her grandparents during the day while her mother, a single parent and sole income earner in the family, had to travel long distances from their remote community in Cambodia to work in a rubber plantation.
-Unfortunately, Samnang’s grandparents did not treat her well, and it became unsafe for Samnang to keep living in their home meaning there was nowhere for her to go while her mother worked.

 In remote and rural communities in Cambodia like Samnang’s there is often a social stigma around people with disability.
 Studies show that children with disabilities are at least three times more likely to be abused or neglected than their peers without disabilities.
 They are also more likely to be seriously injured or harmed by maltreatment.